simeononsecurity/simeononsecurity.ch/content/articles/building-a-cyber-resilient-infrastructure-best-practices-for-disaster-recovery/index.en.md

 ## Conclusion

-In conclusion, developing and implementing a DRP is essential for ensuring business continuity in the event of a disaster.
+Wrapping up, developing and implementing a DRP is essential for ensuring business continuity in the event of a disaster.
 Organizations must focus on risk management, regularly test and update their DRP, and ensure that they comply with all relevant regulations.
-By following best practices and leveraging tools and services, organizations can build a cyber resilient infrastructure that can withstand even the most severe cyber attacks and disasters.
+By following best practices and using tools and services, organizations can build a cyber resilient infrastructure that can withstand even the most severe cyber attacks and disasters.

 ## References